Require Immediate Support? Free Director Helpline: 0800 644 6080

 You should be aware that a creditor can apply for a court order to restore your company to the register even after dissolution if you have evaded paying them.
 This is why it is crucial that you inform all interested parties of your intention to dissolve the company and ensure all creditors are fully paid beforehand.

 There may also be a reason why you, as director of the company, have to halt the strike off proceedings.
-You must retract your application if your company changes its name, continues to trade, or you are aware it is insolvent.
-If this happens, you must complete form DS02 to reverse the planned dissolution.
+You must retract your application if your company changes its name, continues to trade, or you become aware it is actually insolvent.
+If this happens, you must complete form DS02 to reverse the planned strike off.

 Can a Dissolved Company Continue To Trade?

 When a limited company is dissolved at Companies House, it ceases to exist as a legal entity; it is consequently unable to trade and all business operations must stop immediately.
-Directors may be able to set up a new limited company if they wish to continue their business endeavours, but continuing trade cannot be done through the dissolved company.
+Directors may be able to set up a new limited company if they wish to continue their business endeavours, but trade cannot continue through the dissolved company in any circumstance.

 What are the disadvantages to striking off my limited company?